 The Dutch University Institute for Art History in Florence is part of the Utrecht University.
 The Institute was founded in 1958 and promotes research on Italian art, on Dutch and Flemish art and artists in Italy, and on the rich tradition of artistic exchange and mutual influence between Italy and the North.

 The Institute is located in a quiet area in the city of Florence (Viale Torricelli 5, 50125 Firenze) and is surrounded by an extensive garden.
 Accommodation is provided inside the institute*.
-Students will be accommodated in double rooms or 4-bedded rooms and will be able to use a shared kitchen, dining room and bathrooms.
+Students will be accommodated in twin bedrooms or 4-bedded rooms and will be able to use a shared kitchen, dining room and bathrooms.
 Students will share rooms with students of the same gender

 *In some cases you will be housed in hotels.
-The rooms in hotels are double rooms and are equipped with: shower, toilet, television and WiFi.
+The rooms in hotels are twin bedrooms and are equipped with: shower, toilet, television and WiFi.
 Your roommate will be a student of the same gender.

 Camplus Guest Rome is located in the northeast corner of the city, in the historic Pietralata neighbourhood, the backdrop of Pasolini and Morante novels.
 It is a design-oriented building, which is built with sustainable materials and is particularly bright inside, thanks to its functional, modern fixtures.